Elisabeth Moss

 Elisabeth Singleton Moss (born July 24, 1982) is an American actor, director, and producer.
-She has received several accolades, including two Golden Globe Awards, two Primetime Emmy Awards, and a nomination for a Tony Award.
+She has received several accolades, including two Golden Globe Awards and two Primetime Emmy Awards as well as nominations for a BAFTA Award and a Tony Award.

-Moss began acting in the early 1990s and received attention for playing Zoey Bartlet in the NBC series The West Wing (1999–2006).
-She gained wide recognition for her portrayal of Peggy Olson, a secretary-turned-copywriter, in the AMC series Mad Men (2007–2015).
-She then won a Golden Globe for the BBC miniseries Top of the Lake (2013) and two Primetime Emmys for starring as June Osborne in the Hulu series The Handmaid's Tale (2017–2025), which she also produced.
-Her other television roles include the Apple TV+ series Shining Girls (2022) and the FX on Hulu series The Veil (2024).
+Moss began acting in the early 1990s as a child actress and later received attention for playing Zoey Bartlet in the NBC political drama series The West Wing (1999–2006).
+She became known for portraying Peggy Olson in the AMC period drama series Mad Men (2007–2015) and June Osborne in the Hulu dystopian drama series The Handmaid's Tale (2017–2025), the later of which earned her the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series.
+She has also starred in the BBC miniseries Top of the Lake (2013), the Apple TV+ science-fiction drama series Shining Girls (2022), the FX on Hulu thriller series The Veil (2024), and the Apple TV+ thriller series Imperfect Women (2026).

-Moss's film credits include supporting roles in Girl, Interrupted (1999), The Seagull (2018), Us (2019), and The French Dispatch (2021), and starring roles in The One I Love (2014), The Square (2017), The Invisible Man (2020), and Shirley (2020).
+In film, Moss has held include supporting roles in Girl, Interrupted (1999), The Seagull (2018), Us (2019), and The French Dispatch (2021), and starring roles in Virgin (2003), The One I Love (2014), The Square (2017), The Invisible Man (2020), and Shirley (2020).
 She has also starred in three films by Alex Ross Perry: Listen Up Philip (2014), Queen of Earth (2016), and Her Smell (2018).

-On stage, she starred in the Broadway revivals of David Mamet's Speed-the-Plow (2008) and Wendy Wasserstein's The Heidi Chronicles (2015)—the latter earning her a Tony Award nomination—and the West End production of Lillian Hellman's The Children's Hour (2011).
+On stage, Moss made her Broadway debut playing a secretary in the revival of the David Mamet play Speed-the-Plow (2008).
+She returned to Broadway playing the title role in the Wendy Wasserstein play revival The Heidi Chronicles (2015), for which she earned a Tony Award for Best Actress in a Play nomination.
+She made her West End debut in a production of Lillian Hellman's The Children's Hour (2011).

 Early life and education

 Elisabeth Singleton Moss was born on July 24, 1982, in Los Angeles, California.
 She is the daughter of Ronald Charles Moss, an Englishman from Birmingham, England, and Linda Moss (née Ekstrom), an American of Swedish descent.
 Both of Moss's parents were musicians; her mother plays jazz and blues harmonica professionally.
 Moss has one younger brother.
 She was raised a Scientologist.
+Her godfather was musician Chick Corea, whose manager was her father.
+When she was five years old, she made an appearance as a ballerina in Corea's music video for "Eternal Child," alongside other prominent Scientologists such as Karen Black, John Travolta, and Al Jarreau.

 Initially, Moss aspired to be a professional dancer.
 In her adolescence, she traveled to New York City to study ballet at the School of American Ballet, after which she studied with Suzanne Farrell at the Kennedy Center in Washington, D.C.
 She continued to study dance through her teenage years, but started getting acting roles as well.
 To manage her education and career, she began homeschooling, and graduated in 1999.